-STEP 1 / In order to determine the correct ratio of stitches to pick up along a line of rows, you need to know two things: your blocked stitch gauge and your blocked row gauge.
-I emphasize the "your" here, because there is no point in using the gauge as given in the pattern, as it may not be accurate.
-For my swatch, the stitch gauge is 20 sts / 4" (10 cm), and the row gauge is 26 rows / 4" (10 cm).
+In order to determine the correct ratio of stitches to pick up along a line of rows, you need to know two things: your blocked stitch gauge and your blocked row gauge.
+I emphasize the “your” here, because there is no point in using the gauge as given in the pattern, as, for a variety of reasons, one or the other may not be accurate.

 Here are a few other potential examples, and their ratios: